Acoustic Impedance and Transmission Loss Measurement of Materials

 Transmission loss testing evaluates how much sound passes through a sample.
 The tube arrangement measures the pressure field on the incident and transmitted sides, then calculates the loss across frequency.

-In practical language, this is the acoustic transmissibility question: how easily does sound energy pass through the material system.
+In practical terms, this tells the engineer how much sound energy is blocked versus how much gets through the material system.
+(Note: this is a different quantity from structural "transmissibility", the dimensionless ratio of transmitted to input vibration used in isolation-mount work — transmission loss is an airborne-sound quantity expressed in dB.)
 Low transmission is desirable for barriers, covers, partitions and enclosure panels; controlled data helps compare candidate material stacks.

 A T-Sonus lab workflow